-Athletes foot, Tinea pedis, is a skin or epidermis based fungus.
-Mold or yeast grows on the surface of the skin and eventually it makes its way into the living tissue if the environment is suitable.
-Athlete’s foot usually occurs in the spaces between the toes, but if not taken care of properly, tinea pedis can spread to the sides and bottom of the feet.
-The most common fungus that causes athlete’s foot is Trichophyton, a fungi that thrives in moist and warm areas of the body, such as the feet.
+Athletes foot, Tinea pedis, is a skin or epidermis-based fungus.
+Mold or yeast grows on the surface of the skin and eventually, it makes its way into the living tissue if the environment is suitable.
+Athletes’ foot usually occurs in the spaces between the toes, but if not taken care of properly, tinea pedis can spread to the sides and bottom of the feet.
+The most common fungus that causes athlete’s foot is Trichophyton, which thrives in moist and warm areas of the body, such as the feet.

 Athlete’s foot can be determined by certain symptoms including flaking, itching, and scaling on the affected parts of skin.
 In some cases cracked skin and blisters can appear, leading to raw and exposed tissue, causing a secondary bacteria infection along with the fungal infection of athlete’s foot.